golang/proposal/design/draft-fuzzing.md

 // those in the Fuzz function. func (f *F) Add(args ...interface{})

 // Fuzz runs the fuzz function, ff, for fuzz testing.
-It runs ff in a separate
+While fuzzing with -fuzz,
+// the fuzz target and ff may be run in multiple worker processes that don't
-// goroutine.
-Only one call to Fuzz is allowed per fuzz target, and any
+// share global state within the process.
+Only one call to Fuzz is allowed per
-// subsequent calls will panic.
-If ff fails for a set of arguments, those
+// fuzz target, and any subsequent calls will panic.
+If ff fails for a set of
-// arguments will be added to the seed corpus. func (f *F) Fuzz(ff interface{})
+// arguments, those arguments will be added to the seed corpus. func (f *F) Fuzz(ff interface{})
 ```